droidian/porting-guide/kernel-compilation.md

 Summary
 -------

-hybris-mobian runs on [halium](https://halium.org).
-If your device is supported by halium-9.0, chances are that hybris-mobian would work on it.
+Droidian runs on [halium](https://halium.org).
+If your device is supported by halium-9.0, chances are that Droidian would work on it.

 If your device has shipped with Android 8.1 or 9, it probably is